apache/druid/docs/design/coordinator.md

 ### FAQ

-1. **Do clients ever contact the Coordinator process?**
+1. **Do clients ever contact the Coordinator service?**

     The Coordinator is not involved in a query.

-    Historical processes never directly contact the Coordinator process.
-The Druid Coordinator tells the Historical processes to load/drop data via Zookeeper, but the Historical processes are completely unaware of the Coordinator.
+    Historical services never directly contact the Coordinator service.
+The Druid Coordinator tells the Historical services to load/drop data via Zookeeper, but the Historical services are completely unaware of the Coordinator.

     Brokers also never contact the Coordinator.
-Brokers base their understanding of the data topology on metadata exposed by the Historical processes via ZK and are completely unaware of the Coordinator.
+Brokers base their understanding of the data topology on metadata exposed by the Historical services via ZooKeeper and are completely unaware of the Coordinator.

-2. **Does it matter if the Coordinator process starts up before or after other processes?**
+2. **Does it matter if the Coordinator service starts up before or after other services?**

     No. If the Druid Coordinator is not started up, no new segments will be loaded in the cluster and outdated segments will not be dropped.
-However, the Coordinator process can be started up at any time, and after a configurable delay, will start running Coordinator tasks.
+However, the Coordinator service can be started up at any time, and after a configurable delay, will start running Coordinator tasks.

     This also means that if you have a working cluster and all of your Coordinators die, the cluster will continue to function, it just won’t experience any changes to its data topology.